ResidencyWeekJanuary2024Final (33 of 53) resized

 We anticipate receiving many applications for a relatively small number of openings in WEA’s program.

-WEA Teacher Residency’s six core values will be used to assess applicants’ readiness for the program throughout the selection process.
+WEA Apprenticeship Residency in Teaching's six core values will be used to assess applicants' readiness for the program throughout the selection process.
 Please feel free to review them to ensure you understand our program’s focus.

 1. Collaboration & Connection